-It is important to note that in most cases, North Carolina high school students graduate after most summer courses have already begun.
-As such, a student is only permitted to register for summer courses through CCP or once one has both graduated and provided a final high school transcript showing the "actual" graduation date.
-Moreover, students are not permitted to preregister for fall courses until the same final high school transcript showing the "actual" graduation date is received.
+It is important to note that in most cases, North Carolina high school students graduate typically after most summer courses are already in session.
+As such, a high school student may continue to register for summer courses through CCP program of their graduating year.
+To enroll in the following Fall semester, the student must reapply to the College as a traditional college student and complete a Residency determination.
 See Additional Admission Considerations for admission requirements.